AlgoMaster Logo

 Code

-The bottleneck here isn't really time, it's space.
-We're copying the entire matrix just to remember where the zeroes were.
-But notice: we don't need to remember every cell's value.
-We only need to know which rows and which columns contain at least one zero.
-That's just m + n booleans instead of m * n integers.
-Can we reduce our bookkeeping to just that?
+The bottleneck is space, not time.
+We copy the entire matrix only to remember where the zeroes were, but we do not need every cell's value.
+We need only which rows and which columns contain at least one zero, which is m + n flags instead of m * n integers.
+The next approach stores exactly that.

 Approach 2: Hash Sets